 WHAT’S INCLUDED IN THE REGISTRATION FEE?

-Included in the registration fee is 8 to 10 games and for U8 and above, State Certified Referees.
+Included in the registration fee is up to 8 games (weather permitting) and for U8 and above, State Certified Referees.
 Scooters and U6 coaches will referee their own games.
 Your player will also be covered under our league’s insurance in case your player has an injury at a practice or game; insurance does not cover Covid-19 related care or services.
-Scooter Shooters players also receive a t-shirt.
 In the Fall, there is a 3v3 tournament for U8 and above.
 In the Spring there is a Round Robin Tournament for U8 and U10.
 We are also creating a tournament for U12 in the Spring.
 In addition to that, we will have a U14 vs Coaches game in the Fall and Spring.

 What does it cost?

 Scooter Shooters are $100 for new players, $75 for players returning from the 2022 Fall season.
 U6 is $105 for new players, $75 for players returning from the 2022 Fall season.
 U8-U14 is $130, $100 for players returning from the 2022 Fall Season.
 These costs are per season, not per year.
 Seasons are Fall and Spring.
 New players are required to purchase a t-shirt (for Scooters) or a jersey (U6-14) from the league; which is why there is an added fee.